-In figure \ref{f11} the solid black circles only refer to the transition for $\eta<0.7$.
-This is due to the fact that, for higher values of $\eta$, the peak in the specific heat associated to such transition is hidden by the tail of the larger peak associated to the transition to helicoidal structures.
+In Figure \ref{f11} the solid black circles only refer to the transition for $\eta<0.7$.
+This is due to the fact that for higher values of $\eta$ the peak in the specific heat associated to such transition is hidden by the tail of the larger peak associated to the transition to helicoidal structures.
 In section \ref{results1aseccio} we mentioned the possibility of using the $dR_{ee}/dT$ in order to characterise the transition from extended open chains to simple closed states.
-The inflection points of the $R_{ee}(T)$ curves are plotted in figure \ref{f11} as solid magenta down triangles.
+The inflection points of the $R_{ee}(T)$ curves are plotted in Figure \ref{f11} as solid magenta down triangles.
 Furthermore, for values of $\eta<0.1$ the inflection point in the end-to-end distance is clearly related to the transition point from open structures to simple closed structures.
 For values of $\eta \geq 0.1$ the inflection in the $R_{ee}$ takes place approximately at the same temperature as the inflection point of $R_g$ (solid blue triangles up) which, as discussed in section \ref{results1aseccio}, is a consequence of the fact that a partial compaction of the chain triggers the closing of the chain.

-A very remarkable fact observed in figure \ref{f11} is the existence of two different conformational {\em'triple points'}.
+A very remarkable fact observed in Figure \ref{f11} is the existence of two different conformational {\em'triple points'}.
 In the first 'triple point' extended open chains would coexist with partially collapsed states and simple closed states.
 In the second 'triple point', simple closed states will coexist with compact helicoidal states and partially collapsed states.
 The existence of two different, yet close triple points is a vivid example of how rich and complex the phase diagram is already for a single magnetic chain.
 It is important to remark that in the different tests performed, no sign of hysteresis has been found for the transitions between collapsed phases, which further reinforces the idea that the structures found in this work correspond to equilibrium structures.